 - "Reference, paradoxes and truth",

 graph-based (or boolean equations based) approach to paradoxes of

 self-reference.
 Many cases problematic for earlier approaches are solved in a

-simple way.
-(The publication from Synthese is available at www.springerlink.com or at JStore.)
+simple way. [preprint; the final version in Synthese, available at www.springerlink.com or at JStore.]

 - "Propositional Discourse Logic": graph structure of paradoxes, diagnosis of semantic paradoxes [preprint; appeared in Synthese]

 - Argumentation, paradox and kernels in directed graphs - a Ph.D. thesis by Sjur Dyrkolbotn, written (and defended) under my supervision in 2012.

 Modal / Epistemic / Sequence logic / Bounded (finite) agents